brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary-follow-up.md

 [Photo of a cat named Shakespeare sitting on a window sill]("my-pet-cat_3264x2448.jpg" "Cloudinary")
 ```

-. . . while using the `img` shortcode can look like this (similarly, omitting the `source` statement reverts to Hugo's image processing):[^commentsGo]:
+. . . while using the `img` shortcode can look like this (similarly, omitting the `source` statement reverts to Hugo's image processing)[^commentsGo]:

 [^commentsGo]: {{% mdcode-fn %}}